 For a telephone consultation, please contact us at 405-733-8686.
 There is no cost and no obligation to find out how we can help.

 Call on our office to provide excellent service for your probate, estate planning, civil litigation, quiet title, Wills, Trusts, trust administration and associated legal needs.

-Most Oklahomans have taken care of their estate planning with either a Will or a Trust, but for those of you who have not yet taken the time to do that (or if your is out of date) We are offering our basic estate planning package at $795 for a single person.
+Most Oklahomans have taken care of their estate planning with either a Will or a Trust, but for those of you who have not yet taken the time to do that (or if your is out of date) We are offering our basic estate planning package at $895 for a single person or $995 for a married couple.
 This includes a simple Will for a single person, a Power of Attorney, and a Medical Power of Attorney.
 We will also help you with the Oklahoma Advance Directive for Healthcare at no additional charge.

 Many of you want your family to avoid probate, if possible.
 For you I suggest the advanced estate planning package.
 You receive a Trust contract (often referred to as a living trust or a revocable trust), a deed to transfer land into trust, the memorandum of trust, a pour over will, a power of attorney and medical power of attorney for $2995 for most families.